Chris West (politician): In the legislature

 West was sworn into the Maryland Senate on January 9, 2019.
-Since 2020, he has served as the caucus parliamentarian of the Maryland Senate GOP caucus.
+He served as a member of the Judicial Proceedings Committee from 2019 to 2027.
+From 2020 to 2027, he served as the caucus parliamentarian of the Maryland Senate Republican Caucus.

 In August 2023, West announced that he would not run for re-election in 2026.
+He endorsed Adam Wood, the former executive director of the Maryland Republican Party, in the Republican primary to succeed him.